 In 1997, innkeepers and restaurateurs Craig and Linda Talmadge purchased the distressed property at 1187 Boston Post Road and re-opened the seasonal cabins to guests in the summer of 2001 as Beech Tree Cottages.
 Over the years, the Talmadges and their four children have lovingly restored and renovated the main house, seven cottage buildings, old garage, and three acre grounds through many months of dedication, hard work, and yankee ingenuity.

-Beech Tree Cottages now features a collection of eight seasonal cottages tastefully decorated with coastal New England style in mind, offering modern amenities and vintage comforts at reasonable rates.
+Beech Tree Cottages now features a collection of nine seasonal cottages tastefully decorated with coastal New England style in mind, offering modern amenities and vintage comforts at reasonable rates.
 The business is managed and maintained by the family, providing old-fashioned hospitality as they welcome guests into their home.
 Opened for the 2012 season, The Little Station now houses the main office and boutique gift shop.
 On summer weekends you may find CT's Roadside BBQ food truck parked out front offering authentic barbecue smoked in a '65 chevy.

 The Beech Tree property, cottages, grounds and tented patio may be rented out for events, weddings, family reunions and functions.